 \subsection{This work: Rigorous theory for unidimensional pressureless IGR}

-In this work, we make a first step towards a rigorous justification of IGR.
-In the unidimensional case with vanishing external forces $f$ and pressure $P$, we show that the IGR equations \cref{eqn:reg_euler_intro} admit global strong solutions with regularity matching the initial conditions and converge, as $\alpha \rightarrow 0$, to entropy solutions of the nominal system.
+In this work, we make a first step toward a rigorous justification of IGR.
+In the unidimensional case with vanishing external forces $f$ and pressure $P$, we show that the IGR equations \cref{eqn:reg_euler_intro} admit global strong solutions with regularity matching the initial conditions that converge, as $\alpha \rightarrow 0$, to entropy solutions of the nominal system.